-\Mr. Panetta.
+Mr. PANETTA.
 All right, Mr. Goodman, what are your thoughts on revoking PNTR, and what impacts do you think it would have on the U.S. economy?

-\Mr. Goodman.
+Mr. GOODMAN.
 I mean, I think this is a very complex issue because we are so dependent on China on the export and import side.

-And I think a -- if what you are suggesting ultimately is a kind of a broader decoupling, I think that would be very costly for us.
+And I think a-if what you are suggesting ultimately is a kind of a broader decoupling, I think that would be very costly for us.
 I think what we need to be doing is focusing on targeted areas where we have real risks and threats.
-That is why I think that the October 7th measures on semiconductor, advanced semiconductor and equipment were appropriate, because we were trying to really effectively decouple and degrade China's
+That is why I think that the October 7th measures on semiconductor, advanced semiconductor and equipment were appropriate, because we were trying to really effectively decouple and degrade China's capability.

-1079 capability.
-1080 I think that is the approach we should be taking, is trying to find areas where we have 1081 specific risks and threats, and finding ways to mitigate those.
-1082 Mr. Panetta.
+I think that is the approach we should be taking, is trying to find areas where we have specific risks and threats, and finding ways to mitigate those.

+Mr. PANETTA.
 Thanks.

-1083 Mr. McHargue, just real quickly.
+Mr. McHargue, just real quickly.
 Sorry I am giving you a little bit of time.
-What SBS 1084 challenges are you facing specifically in Nebraska with China and other countries that we 1085 could diversify our export markets?
-1086 Mr. McHargue.
-Well, ractopamine is one of the products that we think that is 1087 completely safe, that is usable that we are not using right now.
+What SBS challenges are you facing specifically in Nebraska with China and other countries that we could diversify our export markets?

+Mr. McHARGUE.
+Well, ractopamine is one of the products that we think that is completely safe, that is usable that we are not using right now.
 I think that is one example.

-1088 Mr. Panetta.
+Mr. PANETTA.
 Great.
 Thank you.
 Thanks to all of you.
 I yield back.

-1089 Chairman Smith of Nebraska.
+Chairman SMITH of Nebraska.
 Thank you.
-Next I will recognize Mrs. Miller 1090 from West Virginia.
-1091 Mrs. Miller.
-Thank you, Chairman Smith, and thank you all for being here today.
-1092 Last month a bipartisan group of my colleagues visited Mexico, Ecuador, and 1093 Guyana to learn more about the trade challenges and other issues that are facing our bilateral 1094 relationships in Latin America.
-The one issue that came up in each of these countries is the 1095 rise of Communist China's Communist Party's influence throughout the region.
-1096 When Ambassador Tai testified in front of our committee, I told her that the CCP is 1097 out-maneuvering us when it comes to trade deals in the Indo-Pacific, as well as our 1098 neighbors in our own hemisphere.
-Unfortunately, the Biden Administration is failing to 1099 react strategically and successfully challenge the growing Chinese influence across the 1100 globe.
+Next I will recognize Mrs. Miller from West Virginia.

+Mrs. MILLER.
+Thank you, Chairman Smith, and thank you all

+for being here today.

+Last month a bipartisan group of my colleagues visited Mexico, Ecuador, and Guyana to learn more about the trade challenges and other issues that are facing our bilateral relationships in Latin America.
+The one issue that came up in each of these countries is the rise of Communist-China's Communist Party's influence throughout the region.

+When Ambassador Tai testified in front of our committee, I told her that the CCP is out-maneuvering us when it comes to trade deals in the Indo-Pacific, as well as our neighbors in our own hemisphere.
+Unfortunately, the Biden Administration is failing to react strategically and successfully challenge the growing Chinese influence across the globe.
 That is why I have been diligently working in Congress with my Ways and Means colleagues to develop policy solutions that will press the Administration into action.

-We are working on redeveloping the U.S. trade leadership in the Indo-Pacific Act lead sponsor of the Made in America Act, which will reshore pharmaceutical supply chains from China to opportunity zones in the United States.
+We are working on redeveloping the U.S. trade leadership in the Indo-Pacific Act (sic) to put America back in the driver's seat in regional trade deals in the-in Asia.
+I am a lead sponsor of the Made in America Act, which will reshore pharmaceutical supply chains from China to opportunity zones in the United States.
 With these policies and many more, it is clear that the Republican majority is ready to act.
 Now we need President Biden to step up and deliver for the American people.